rooseveltframework/roosevelt/README.md

       }
       ```

-      - `enable` param: Enables or disables the custom log.
+      - `enable` parameter: Enables or disables the custom log.

         - Default: *[Boolean]* `true`.

-      - `type` param: Specifies what kind of log your custom log is:
+      - `type` parameter: Specifies what kind of log your custom log is:

         - Allowed values: *[String]* `info`, `warn`, or `error`.